TexasInstruments/tvm/docs/how_to/deploy/tidl.rst

 Debug Strategies
 ~~~~~~~~~~~~~~~

-* Use ``--tidl-deny-list`` to exclude specific problematic operations and narrow down issues
+* Use ``--target-tidl-deny-list`` to exclude specific problematic operations and narrow down issues
 * Check the generated artifacts in the output folder for detailed compilation logs
 * Verify calibration data shapes match your model's expected input dimensions
-* Start with ``--tidl-tensor-bits 32`` to isolate quantization-related issues
+* Start with ``--target-tidl-tensor-bits 32`` to isolate quantization-related issues

 For comprehensive documentation and troubleshooting, refer to the official
 `TI TVM User's Guide <https://software-dl.ti.com/codegen/docs/tvm/tvm_tidl_users_guide/index.html>`_.